 As one of Florida's best cancer centers, we understand how a cancer diagnosis and therapy impact a person's physical and emotional well-being.
 Therefore, we work hard to make patients and their families feel secure.
 We understand how imperative it is for you and your loved one to make informed choices and play an active part in your medical care.
 We at ACTC strive to support you at every step of diagnosis, staging, treatment, and long-term follow-up in one convenient location.
 Our cancer specialists are supported by qualified clinical staff with over two decades of experience and a reputation for providing personalized gallbladder cancer treatment.

 Your form has been sent successfully.

 There are several factors that determine the prognosis (chances of recovery) of gallbladder cancer.
 They include the patient's general health and age, location of the tumor, metastasis of the tumor, type of tumor, or if cancer has recurred.

-According to the American Cancer Society, gallbladder stones, calcium deposits on the gallbladder, obesity, older age, cysts in bile ducts, gallbladder polyps, and familial history of cancer are the risk factors for gallbladder cancer.
+According to the American Cancer Society, gallstones, calcium deposits on the gallbladder, obesity, older age, cysts in bile ducts, gallbladder polyps, and familial history of cancer are the risk factors for this cancer.